Bartow, Florida: Library

 The Bartow Public Library is a member of the Polk County Library Cooperative.
 The library is located at 2150 S. Broadway Ave.
 Bartow, FL 33830.
 The library first started May 19, 1897 above Polk County National Bank.
 After obtaining a Carnegie Grant the public library was opened on February 8, 1915.
 It moved to the current location in 1998.
+The Polk County Historical and Genealogical Library is housed within the Polk County Historical Museum in the historic Old Polk County Courthouse and contains more than 40,000 items in its collection pertaining to history and genealogy of the eastern United States.

 Notable people

 As it is the county seat, many government officials and politicians have been associated with Bartow since its founding.
-Perhaps the most notable is Spessard Holland, former Florida governor and U.S. Senator, who governed the state during World War Two and introduced the 24th Amendment to the Constitution of the United States, which prohibited use of the poll tax in federal elections.
+Perhaps the most notable is Spessard Holland, former Florida governor and U.S. Senator, who governed the state during World War Two and introduced the Twenty-fourth Amendment to the United States Constitution, which prohibited use of the poll tax in federal elections.
 Holland had opposed previous civil rights legislation.
 Spessard L. Holland Elementary, named in his honor, opened in 2009.
 His predecessor in the U.S. Senate, Charles O. Andrews, also attended school in Bartow.
 Others who were raised and schooled in Bartow include former Florida Supreme Court Chief Justice Stephen Grimes, former Florida Secretary of State Katherine Harris, who had a key role during the 2000 U.S. Presidential election, and former U.S. congressman Adam Putnam.

 The most notable military officer from Bartow is four-star general James Van Fleet, who was the commanding officer of the United Nations forces during the Korean War.
 Other generals associated with the City of Bartow include Albert H. Blanding, who served during World War One, and Confederate General Evander M. Law, who lived for his last forty years in Bartow.